VISION FOR CAPE TOWN

 Reaching Sea Point is not simple.
 The barriers are real:

-A deep mistrust of organized religion.
 False prophets and prosperity gospel preachers have done tremendous damage across South Africa.
-Many people have seen religion used as a tool for manipulation, not liberation.
-Walking into any conversation about faith means first walking through that history.
+Many people in Cape Town have seen religion used as a tool for manipulation, not liberation.
+Walking into any conversation about faith means first walking through that history with honesty and patience.

-A misunderstanding of what faith actually is.
-Many people in Sea Point view Christianity as a list of outdated rules — something for the uneducated or the weak.
-The idea of a living, personal relationship with Jesus Christ is genuinely foreign to most of the people we encounter.
+Many people in Sea Point view Christianity as a collection of outdated rules — something for the uneducated or emotionally weak.
+The idea of a living, personal relationship with Jesus Christ is genuinely foreign to most people we encounter.
+Part of our work is simply helping people see what the gospel actually is — and what it is not.